Discover Torun’s medieval charm and Jewish Heritage

 “Exploring the Heart of the City: The Lachmann Family House”

-The Lachmann family, known for their legacy in trade, embarked on a journey to Hamburg over a century or two decades ago.
-They specialized in the commerce of corn and wool, forging connections between Germany and Russia.
-Though their physical presence may have shifted with time, the mark they left on this house endures as a testament to their contributions to the city’s history.
+The Lachmann family, renowned for their involvement in trade, ventured to Hamburg over a century or two ago.
+Specializing in corn and wool commerce, they established vital connections between Germany and Russia.
+While their physical presence has shifted over time, their legacy endures in this house, standing as a testament to their significant contributions to the city’s history.

 Lachmann family home – New York Jewish Travel Guide